doguabaris/corev-cli/README.md

 # Corev-CLI

 A minimal, open-source CLI tool for managing dynamic configuration repositories, with a focus on JSON files, on a per-project basis — and a proof-of-concept implementation of the [Internet-Draft on JSON-Based Dynamic Configuration Management](https://www.ietf.org/staging/draft-abaris-json-based-dynamic-config-management-00.txt).
-It is built to pull, push, diff, list, and revert config files across distributed environments, and is ideal for systems where configurations are dynamic and need to be easily maintainable, versioned, and auditable.
+It is built to pull, push, diff, list, and revert config files across distributed environments, and is ideal for systems where configurations are dynamic and need to be maintainable, versioned, and auditable.

 [![Product Hunt](https://api.producthunt.com/widgets/embed-image/v1/product_review.svg?product_id=1054790&theme=dark)](https://www.producthunt.com/products/corev-cli/reviews)

 ## Prerequisites

 > Corev-CLI is not a "plug-and-play" tool.
-It only works if there’s an API that follows the [API specification](#api-specification).
+It only works if there is an API that follows the [API specification](#api-specification).
 It uses this API to `pull` and `push` config files.
 Without it, the CLI does nothing.

 ## Installation